 My father died in 2008.
 In 2011, my parents would have been married fifty years.
 I wrote a letter to my mother in celebration of that day.

-Shocked, I discovered that this posting from October 2016 was viewed over 18,000 times in one week.
+Shocked, I discovered that this posting from October 2016 was viewed over 20,000 times, including 18,000 times in the first week.